 Download our Fact Sheets

-See the impact that the expansion of Medicaid has had on all of California’s public health care systems.
+Learn about the impact of the expansion of Medicaid, and current proposals to change the program, on all of California’s public health care systems.

 Alameda Health System